we kindly ask you to cancel your appointments in case of flu symptoms or, if possible, to change them to a video consultation.

-We will try to make new appointments for you as soon as possible.
+We will try to arrange new appointments for you as soon as possible.

-Please understand these procedures.
+Please understand these measures.
 It is for the protection of everyone.
-Of course, we are available for you by phone as well as by e-mail.
+Of course, we are there for you by phone as well as by e-mail in such a situation.

 Your team at the Fertility Center Berlin